nwisbeta/github.io/pages/app_design/support-and-tutorials.md

 ## Support

-Base categories of support information on the app functions.
+* Base categories of support information on the app functions.
-Present category titles in bold text.
+* Present category titles in bold text.
-Use visual dividers to separate list items.
+* Use visual dividers to separate list items.

-Support information can be used in blank spaces within the app to encourage usage
-* Example: Click here to enter patient information
+* Support information can be used in blank spaces within the app to encourage usage.
+Example: 'Click here to enter patient information'

 ## Tutorials